arty-arty/zkMatch/readme.md

 It needs my computer running the oracle,,
 Here is a YouTube demo.

+# So how does verified match help games?

+There are games to tell stories.
+There are games to solve mysteries.
+But actually, games are just tasks that require one to act in a specific way - to answer some question.

+If there is only one way to solve a level - only one answer - then zkMatch works.
+Any such game old or new can, actually, be run on-chain.
+Which brings a host of possibilities like - guaranteed rewards, abolished cheating.
+It can be placing mirrors to guide the laser through the labirynth.
+It can be finding one concept which unites four pictures.
+It can be guessing which brand is on the logo.
+This a general solution to rule them all.

 # The algorithm shortly

 A point on an elliptic curve denotes the right answer.
+Here I implemented simple [try-and-increment encoding](https://github.com/arty-arty/zkMatch/blob/master/boneh-encode/hash_to_curve.js).
 If a human and captcha server, using groth16, prove that they did a Diffie-Hellman key exchange, and they arrived at the same point, then the answer is right.

 Those two circuits: the first one for initial commitment to the key, and the second for proven multiplication are